Our16bitwars/Hi/README.md

 ↓

-Might have depression, waiting diagnosis.
+Diagnosis came..
+I luckly don't have depression...

 Also struggling with suicidal thoughts..